 The idea that pets relieve depression, stress, anxiety, and anything in between aren’t unfounded.

-Animal-assisted therapy began way back in the late 1800s when a woman by the name of Florence Nightingale first recognized the potential of animals to assist treating mental conditions.
+Animal-assisted therapy began way back in the late 1800s when a woman by the name of Florence Nightingale first recognized the potential of animals to assist in treating mental conditions.

 Years later, in the 1930s, Sigmund Freud, “the father of psychoanalysis”, became a supporter of this theory.
 He even began bringing his favorite dog to his sessions.